ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **BRANCHING MODELS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.124.png)**

  There are many ways to deal with source control branching, though the industry as a whole is building momentum around the concept of trunk- based development.
-As this seems to be the most effective and commonly used pattern at this time, it's what we ll discuss here.
+As this seems to be the most effective and commonly used pattern at this time, it's what we'll discuss here.
 If you're seriously considering a different pattern, you'll find plentiful resources online discussing methodologies and best practices for alternative approaches.

  There are many blog posts with helpful graphics covering git branching models, such as this one from Reviewpad: ctohb.com/branching.
 If the following description doesn't make sense to you, I urge you to consult any of these posts and their associated visuals.